-<R17> Pneumatics are limited.
-Teams may use a maximum of two (2) legal VEX pneumatic air reservoirs on a Robot.
-Pneumatic devices may be charged to a maximum of 100 psi.
+- a.
+Teams may use a maximum of two (2) legal VEX pneumatic air reservoirs on a Robot. - b.
+Pneumatic devices may be charged to a maximum of 100 psi. - c.
+The compressed air contained inside a pneumatic sub-system can only be used to actuate legal pneumatic devices (e.g., cylinders).

-The intent of this rule is to limit Robots to the air pressure stored in two reservoir tanks, as well as the normal working air pressure contained in their pneumatic cylinders and tubing on the Robot.
+The intent of <R17a> and <R17b> is to limit Robots to the air pressure stored in two reservoir tanks, as well as the normal working air pressure contained in their pneumatic cylinders and tubing on the Robot.
 Teams may not use other elements for the purposes of storing or generating air pressure.
 Using cylinders or additional pneumatic tubing solely for additional storage is in Violation of the spirit of this rule.